Discontinuation of a client or patient information system

 The system may contain patient data, social welfare client data, and administrative data.
 Review the data in the system and describe the target state for archiving.
 This target state may be described in an information management plan (known in Finnish as a ‘TOS’) or an archive creation plan (or ‘AMS’).
 Consider these points in the plan:

-Archiving principles for social welfare documents are described in chapter 11.5 of the Kanta Services Manual (yhteistyotilat.fi, in Finnish only).
+Archiving principles for social welfare documents are described in chapter 11.5 of the Kanta Services Manual (yhteistyotilat.fi, in Finnish only)(opens new window).

 For policies regarding legacy data and for resolving content issues, please contact THL: sotetiedonhallinta@thl.fi.